yushuhuan/mNGS_pathogen_detection/README.md

 # DNA-based_mNGS_pathogen_detection
-For DNA-based mNGS analysis pipeline:
+For DNA-based mNGS analysis pipeline(Aliyun):

 A general analysis module was designed to obtain microbiome abundance in the sample.
 Module A: